 (c) In the opinion of an authorised person unreasonably disrupts or inhibits an activity ordinarily carried out on a premise.

-For further information about barking dogs, please refer to Council’s information sheet.
+For further information, please refer to Council’s Barking Dogs fact sheet (PDF).

 Some things to do if your dog barks: